-Sony RX1R versus Sony RX1R II
+Sony RX1R vs RX1R II

 The Sony Cyber-shot DSC-RX1R and the Sony Cyber-shot DSC-RX1R II are two enthusiast cameras that were announced, respectively, in June 2013 and October 2015.
 Both the RX1R and the RX1R II are fixed lens compact cameras that are equipped with a full frame sensor.
-The RX1R has a resolution of 24 megapixel, whereas the RX1R II provides 42.2 MP.
+The RX1R has a resolution of 24 megapixels, whereas the RX1R II provides 42.2 MP.

 In this particular case, the Sony RX1R and the Sony RX1R II have exactly the same width and height, and, thus, have identically-sized bodies.
 However, the RX1R II is markedly heavier (5 percent) than the RX1R.
 In this context, it is worth noting that neither the RX1R nor the RX1R II are weather-sealed.

-The size of the imaging sensor is a crucial determinant of image quality.
-All other things equal, a large sensor will have larger individual pixel-units that offer better low-light sensitivity, wider dynamic range, and richer color depth than smaller pixels in a sensor of the same technological generation.
-Moreover, a large sensor camera will give the photographer more control over depth-of-field in the image and, thus, the ability to better isolate a subject from the background.
+The size of the sensor inside a digital camera is one of the key determinants of image quality.
+A large sensor will tend to have larger individual pixels that provide better low-light sensitivity, wider dynamic range, and richer color-depth than smaller pixel-units in a sensor of the same technological generation.
+Further, a large sensor camera will give the photographer additional creative options when using shallow depth-of-field to isolate a subject from its background.
 On the downside, larger sensors tend to be associated with larger, more expensive camera bodies and lenses.

 Both cameras under consideration feature a full frame sensor and have a format factor (sometimes also referred to as "crop factor") of 1.0.
 Within the spectrum of camera sensors, this places the review cameras among the large-sensor cameras that aim for top notch image quality.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.